Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning: Inverse-Probit Model

-With data on both response categories and response times available, the joint model (\ref{eq: inv-Gaussian likelihood}) was used to construct the likelihood function in \cite{paulon2020bayes}.
-In the absence of data on the response times, however, the inverse-probit model in (\ref{eq: multinomial inv-probit}) provides the basic building block for constructing the likelihood function for the observed response categories.
-The inverse-probit model, however, brings in many unique identifiable issues, significantly complicating the inferential challenges, which motivated the research reported in this article, as detailed in the following section.
+With data on both response categories $d$ and response times $\tau$ available, the joint model (\ref{eq: inv-Gaussian likelihood}) was used to construct the likelihood function in \mbox{\cite{paulon2021bayes}}.
+In the absence of data on the response times $\tau$, however, the inverse-probit model in (\ref{eq: multinomial inv-probit}) provides the basic building block for constructing the likelihood function for the observed response categories.
+As mentioned in the Abstract, discussed in the Introduction, and detailed in Section \ref{sec: stat background} below, the {marginal} inverse-probit model (\ref{eq: multinomial inv-probit}) for observed categories brings in many new identifiability issues and inference challenges not originally encountered for the joint model (\ref{eq: inv-Gaussian likelihood}) developed in \mbox{\cite{paulon2021bayes}}.
+Solving these new challenges for the marginal model (\ref{eq: multinomial inv-probit}) to infer the underlying drift-diffusion parameters $\btheta_{d^{\prime},s}$, for all $d^{\prime}$, is the focus of this current article.